yudai-yam/data_catalog/README.rst

 The first three steps, namely Inputs, Conversion Layer, and json inputs are to be taken care of outside this data catalog program.

+The webpage for the data catalog is generated and hosted using GitHub Pages.
+This event is triggered when a PR is merged to the master branch.

 Project Structure
 -----------------